FierceMarkets/CodingStandards/php-coding-standards.md

 # Quotes

 There's no hard standard on double quotes versus single quotes.
-Stay consistent.
+But stay consistent.

 The rule of thumb is single quote strings are known to be faster because the parser doesn't have to look for in-line variables.
 Their use is recommended except in two cases: